 Scheme provides built-in procedures for constructing a Pair, and for extracting each cell from a Pair:

+'''

-cons: Value \times Value \rightarrow Pair
+cons: Value \rightarrow Value \rightarrow Pair

+'''

 Evaluates to a Pair whose first cell is the first input and second cell is the second input.
 The inputs can be of any type.